-- Q: How often should we send the unit for re-calibration? - A: We recommend yearly calibration. - Q: Can I order a unit having different type of attenuators? - A: Yes you can.
-For example, you can have first channel with SM, next channel with MM, and last 2 channels PM fiber, and each can have a different wavelength.
-You can change the fiber type and wavelength for as many channels as you need (up to 4 channels).
+- Q: How often should we send the unit for re-calibration? - A: We recommend yearly calibration. - Q: In case of power outage does the attenuator maintain its position? - A: If power is lost, the attenuator will maintain the attenuation level that was in effect at the time of the power outage.
+When power is restored, the attenuator will go to its reference HOME position.
+It will then go to the last position that it was instructed to go to before the power outage.
+During the time when the attenuator is seeking its HOME position, the level of attenuation may take on any value. - Q: Can I order a unit having different type of attenuators? - A: Yes you can.
+For example, you can have first 4 channel with SM, next 4 channel with MM, and last 4 channel PM fiber, and each can have a different wavelength.
+You can change the fiber type and wavelength for as many channel as you need (up to 32 channels).

-Application Notes
+Application notes